meleu/tdd-ruby/hello-world.md

 Now create a new file called `greeter_test.rb` where we are going to write tests for our `Greeter` class.

 Don't worry if you don't understand everything.
-After writing and running this test file I'll explain this code.
+After writing and running this test file I'll explain the code.

 ```ruby
 require 'minitest/autorun'